What we offer

 In November 2017, we moved our offices to the former Faulk Central Library (800 Guadalupe St).
 Our teams also use conference rooms at City Hall (301 W 2nd Street), where our program was incubated for almost two years.
 We conduct field research and public meetings in neighborhoods throughout Austin to ensure that we’re incorporating diverse perspectives into our work.

 City employees are eligible to receive free annual passes to ride Capital Metro buses and trains.

 When there’s a good fit between your skills and interests and the projects we’re currently working on, we can extend your term with the City.
 We’re also working on more opportunities for our temporary employees to become permanent City employees (three have converted so far!).

 Cross-disciplinary teams working on a range of city services

 You’ll serve on multidisciplinary project teams of designers, developers, researchers, and subject-matter experts working to to improve city services iteratively and with a clear focus on putting residents first.
 The breadth of services we’re working to improve spans all city functions, including public safety, permitting, recycling, and public health, and project work can range from early research and prototyping to detailed design and implementation.
 We look to each employee’s strengths and interests in order to match them with opportunities where they can have the greatest impact.

 What we aren’t able to offer

-Temporary positions at the City of Austin are not eligible for holidays or other forms of paid time off.
-In February 2018, our City Council passed an ordinance to make paid sick leave mandatory for all City Employees, which will go into effect on October 1st, 2018.
+Temporary positions at the City of Austin are not eligible for paid vacation time, holidays, or other forms of paid time off.

 Temporary positions at the City of Austin are not eligible for health insurance for the first year.
 Our employees who work beyond their initial one-year term become eligible for health insurance from the City in their second year.